Hemorrhoid treatment

 • Standing or sitting for long periods of time

-• Applying ice packs or cold compresses
+• Applying an ice pack or cold compress

 Your doctor will start with a thorough physical, including asking about your general health history and your symptoms.
 They’ll ask if you’ve been doing anything to treat the pain and whether or not those things have helped.